 Additional scholarship information for prospective ROTC students: goarmy.com/content/goarmy/rotc/high-school-students.html

 Donor Sponsored Scholarships

 Alumni and Friends of The Catholic University of America have generously provided funding for our students.
-A portion or all of your scholarships and or need-based grant may be funded through one or more of the following Donor-Sponsored Scholarship funds.
-Please note: you may not apply directly for these scholarships.
+A portion or all of your scholarships and/or need-based grants may be funded through one or more of the following Donor-Sponsored Scholarship funds.
+Please note that you may not apply directly for these scholarships.

 Adela Pavia-Soto Scholarship for Hispanic Students